pion/mediadevices/README.md

 </p>
 <br>

 `mediadevices` provides access to media input devices like cameras, microphones, and screen capture.
-It can also be used to encode your video/audio stream to various codec selections. `mediadevices` abstracts away the complexities of interacting with things like hardware and codecs allowing you to focus on building appilcations, interacting only with an amazingly simple, easy, and elegant API!
+It can also be used to encode your video/audio stream to various codec selections. `mediadevices` abstracts away the complexities of interacting with things like hardware and codecs allowing you to focus on building applications, interacting only with an amazingly simple, easy, and elegant API!

 ### Install